 Remote Charge Monitoring System

-Partner marketing system for transferring usage pattern and location information
+Partner Marketing System for transferring usage pattern and location information

 Identify Domains and Owners

 Objective Identify the Domains included in the Use Case definition together with the respective Domain Owners.

 Definition A “Domain” covers both physical areas (such as a customer site or home) and logical areas (such as a wide-area network or cloud computing environment) that are subject to the control of a particular Domain owner.